-- Identify relevant statistical sources to help you better know your industry and customers
+- Identify relevant statistical sources to help you understand your industry and customers

 IBISWorld industry information

-You can get free access to detailed IBISWorld industry information at Victorian Government Business Offices (VGBO) located in metropolitan and regional centres throughout the state.
+You can get free access to detailed IBISWorld industry information at Victorian Government Trade and Investment (VGTI) Offices located in metropolitan and regional centres throughout the state.

 The Sensis eBusiness report is an annual report that provides insights into the behaviour of Australia's SMEs with technology and e-commerce.
 This includes findings on the Australian consumers' experience and adoption of technology to provide an overall understanding of the Australian environment.

-The Sensis Social Media report is an annual survey of 800 consumers, 1,000 SMBs and 100 large businesses on how they use social networking sites such as Facebook, LinkedIn and Twitter.
+The Sensis Social Media report is an annual survey of 800 consumers, 1000 SMEs and 100 large businesses on how they use social networking sites such as Facebook, LinkedIn and Twitter.
 It can provide valuable insight into where to find your customers on social media and how your competitors are using social channels for marketing activity.

 Australian small business key statistics report

 The Australian Small Business Key Statistics illustrates the importance of small business to the Australian economy.
-The report uses data from the ABS and other sources.
-It provides key statistics on a variety of Australian business information including business survival rates, small business exports and innovation.
+The report uses data from the ABS and other sources and provides key statistics on a variety of Australian business information including business survival rates, small business exports and innovation.

 eResearch refers to the use of advanced ICT capabilities by researchers such as: